DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 ### TenancyUnit
 * TenancyUnit `object`: Representation of a tenancy unit.
-  * consumer `string`: @OutputOnly Cloud resource One Platform Name of the consumer of this
+  * consumer `string`: @OutputOnly Cloud resource name of the consumer of this service.
   * createTime `string`: @OutputOnly The time this tenancy unit was created.
   * name `string`: Globally unique identifier of this tenancy unit
   * service `string`: @OutputOnly Google Cloud API name of the service owning this tenancy unit.